tigoe/SoundExamples/docs/midi-bit-shifting.md

 You shouldn't need this though, as the formulas above should always result in legitimate 7-bit values.

 If you'd like some code to try this, check out the [BitConverterUnitTest](https://github.com/tigoe/SoundExamples/blob/master/MIDI_examples/BitConverterUnitTest/BitConverterUnitTest.ino) example.

+To see this in action, try some [MIDI pitch bending](midi-pitch-bend.md).